The Rebellion That Got Ratio'd — Modern Paraphrase | nocap.bible

 But Amasa's body was lying in the middle of the road, and everyone who passed by stopped.
 They couldn't look away.
 Eventually, a soldier dragged the body off the highway into a field and threw a garment over it.
 Once the body was out of sight, the troops moved on after Joab.

 Joab was ruthless.
-He eliminated the man David put above him and immediately reasserted control.
+He eliminated the man put above him and immediately reasserted control.
 No remorse.
 No hesitation.
 This wasn't — it was a power grab disguised as loyalty.
 The fact that he greeted Amasa as "brother" while holding the blade makes it even worse. 🥶

 Sheba Gets Cornered 🏰

-Meanwhile, Sheba had been traveling through all the tribes of Israel trying to build his coalition.
+Meanwhile, had been traveling through all the tribes of trying to build his coalition.
 He eventually ended up in of Beth-maacah, a city in the far north, where his clan — the Bichrites — gathered around him.

-Joab's forces arrived and besieged the city.
+forces arrived and besieged the city.
 They built a siege mound against the wall and started battering it down.
 An entire city was about to be destroyed because one man was hiding inside it.
 The stakes were massive — and the people of Abel had done nothing except let the wrong person through their gates. 😤

 The Wise Woman Who Saved a City 🧠